 In this Quest you will be doing some work at home on your family computer by checking on the type of virus protection you have installed.

-Malware: software that is intended to damage or disable computers and computer systems
+Malware: Malware is software that is intended to damage or disable computers and computer systems.

-Spyware: software that aids in gathering information about a person or organization without their knowledge
+Spyware: Spyware is software that aids in gathering information about a person or organization without their knowledge.

 1. Watch the movie at the top of this page (direct link to the recording)